Dental Bone and Gum Grafting Sydney

-Ensure your jaw bone is thick and strong enough for your dental implant procedure.
+Ensure your jaw bone and Gums are thick and strong enough for your dental implant procedure.

 Bone grafting is a surgical procedure used to replace bone that is otherwise missing.
 The bone grafting procedure is generally used in two separate ways for two different situations.